nosvagor/vagari.nvim/README.md

 needs to mature before premature abstraction limits backwards compatibility.
 For now, a strong default is being explored and developed.

 In the meantime, I suggest forking the color scheme and editing settings you'd prefer to change.
-Consider a pull request after your done editing, perhaps your idea is a better for the default settings!
+Consider a pull request after you're done editing, perhaps your idea is a better for the default settings!

 - Extend or modify the palette here: [palette.lua](https://github.com/nosvagor/vagari.nvim/blob/main/lua/vagari/palette.lua)
 - [thalamus.lua](https://github.com/nosvagor/vagari.nvim/blob/main/lua/vagari/thalamus.lua)